 - The accused used Ecstasy but was not “under the influence” while driving

-Experienced Representation in California Ecstasy Accusations
+Experienced Representation in Orange County Ecstasy Accusations

 Rated “superb” by the Avvo lawyer rating service and a “Top Orange County Criminal Defense Attorney" by OC Metro Magazine, Randy Collins is recognized by clients, peers, and judges as a “go to" lawyer for the defense of criminal accusations involving Ecstasy and other drugs.